 Will the Swash bidet fit my toilet?

 Toilet Fit information can be found HERE.
-Please note this model is only available in the Elongated size.

 What installation is required?